catchspider2002/svelte-svg-patterns/Samples.md

 Features

-Effortless exports
-Instantly download PNG and SVG files for use on your startup or side projects website

 Easy to use
 Create dozens of creative logo designs with ease using our logo maker just for startups and side projects